bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kendall-maurice.md

 **Maurice Kendall** was a British statistician, widely known for his contributions to correlation and statistics.

+### Mathematical Profile (Excerpt):
+1. Published two books: The Advanced Theory of Statistics (1943) and The Foundations of Multivariate Analysis (1953).
+2. Pioneered advanced and innovative statistical techniques ranging from factor analysis to cluster analysis.
+3. Developed the concept of concordance, which provided a measure of how two variables are related and how similar values in one variable correspond to values in another variable.
+4. Developed a graphical technique which measured the degree of association (correlation) between two sets of variables, called Kendall's tau.
+5. Co-authored the first edition of Statistics: An Introductory Analysis (with A. Stuart), published in 1945.
+6. Founded one of the first professional statistical consultancies in Britain.

-Born 6 September 1907 Kettering, Northamptonshire, England.
-Died 29 March 1983 Redhill, Surrey, Emgland.
+Born 6 September 1907, Kettering, Northamptonshire, England.
+Died 29 March 1983, Redhill, Surrey, Emgland.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Kendall_Maurice/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Kendall_Maurice/)